brovnie/brovnie/README.md

 ###

-<p align="left">My name is Marlena and I'm a front end and mobile developer, from Belgium.</p>
+<p align="left">My name is Marlena, and I'm a front-end and mobile developer who writes her own backend.
+Based in Belgium.</p>

 ###